Bringing Graphs to the Table: Zero-shot Node Classification via Tabular Foundation Models: Related work

-\textbf{Tabular foundation models and their application.} A tabular learning problem involves predicting labels from data organized in a table, where each row corresponds to an instance and columns correspond to features.
-Unlike structured domains such as images or text, tabular data are heterogeneous and lack strong inductive biases, which historically limited transferability across datasets.
-The emergence of Prior-Data Fitted Networks (PFNs) \cite{müller2024transformersbayesianinference} gave rise to a series of tabular foundation models (TFMs), which are trained entirely on synthetic datasets sampled from structural causal models and can solve tabular learning problems via in-context learning in a single forward pass.
-Building on this paradigm, TabPFN~\citep{tabpfnv1,tabpfnv2} pioneered the field by training a transformer on a massive collection of synthetic datasets; showing strong one-shot performance.
-TabICL~\citep{tabicl2025} further advanced this paradigm by employing efficient factorized attention, allowing it to scale to larger datasets.
+Prior-Data Fitted Networks (PFNs) \citep{müller2024transformersbayesianinference} are transformer-based models that enable in-context learning (ICL) on tabular datasets.
+The distinctive ingredient in PFNs is their \emph{synthetic-task pretraining}: millions of tabular datasets are sampled from randomized structural causal models spanning diverse mechanisms (linear, tree-based, interaction-heavy, etc.).
+Each synthetic dataset is split into a context and a query set, and the transformer is trained to approximate the posterior predictive distribution on the queries under the known generative process.
+This curriculum induces a broad prior over tabular problems, enabling state-of-the-art tabular foundation models (TFM) such as TabPFN \citep{tabpfnv1, tabpfnv2} to adapt to \emph{new} tables without gradient updates.

 Beyond classical tabular benchmarks, TFMs have shown surprising generalization capabilities in other domains, including computer vision~\citep{mccarter2025exactly}, natural language processing~\citep{van2024position,hegselmann2023tabllm,mraz2025towards}, and time-series forecasting~\citep{hoo2025tablestimetabpfnv2outperforms}.
 These results suggest that TFMs are not limited to standard tabular tasks, but can serve as a unifying framework for heterogeneous data.
-Our proposed model, TabGFM, builds on this insight by framing node classification as a tabular learning problem, enabling TFMs to adapt to new graphs without retraining and bridging their advances with the challenges of graph machine learning.
+Our proposed model, \tabgfm, builds on this insight by framing node classification as a tabular learning problem, enabling TFMs to adapt to new graphs without retraining and bridging their advances with the challenges of graph machine learning.

+Concurrent to our work, \citet{eremeev2025turningtabularfoundationmodels} propose G2T-FM, which augments node features with structural signals, converts them into tabular rows, and applies a TFM, conceptually similar to \tabgfm.
+G2T-FM inherits TabPFN’s limits and is thus restricted to graphs with $\le 10{,}000$ labeled nodes, $\le 500$ node features, and $\le 10$ classes.
+In contrast, \tabgfm{}’s table subsampling and ensemble selection avoid these caps, supporting graphs with an arbitrary number of classes, labeled nodes, and node features.